 4.5 miles of dreamy riverfront and luxurious living on 1,080 majestic San Saba acres

 A recently completed similarly flawless 6,500-square-foot lodge is exquisite in taste, detail and imagination.
-A newly constructed entry hi end road system leads past the managers house, a three-bedroom, two-bath home complete with wraparound deck and past the shop and exquisite garden all the way to the main house.
-The main house is one of the more elaborate homes, ranch or otherwise, you will ever encounter.
-Classic oversized doors and imported wood are just a small touch of the matchless and intricate mappings and design that encompass every foot of the structure.
+This main house is one of the more elaborate homes, ranch or otherwise, you will ever encounter.
+Classic oversized doors and imported wood are just a small touch of the matchless and intricate design details that encompass every foot of the structure.

-Turkeys roost by the river literally by the hundreds.
-In good years quail abound in huntable numbers.
+Turkeys roost by the river literally by the hundreds, and in good years quail abound in huntable numbers.

-A deep water free-flowing artesian well recently drilled at a cost of more than $300,000 and completed penetrates the entire sequence of sedimentary rock deposited at this location.
+A deep-water free-flowing artesian well recently drilled and completed at a cost of more than $300,000 penetrates the entire sequence of sedimentary rock deposited at this location.
 It is a little more than 3,000 feet deep and extends into the underlying granite.
-The well was completed to produce water from the Hickory Sandstone Formation of the Cambrian geologic age, which lies directly on the granite.
+The well was completed to produce water from the Hickory Sandstone formation of the Cambrian geologic age, which lies directly on the granite.
 Equal quantities of water were seen to flow from the overlying San Saba/Ellenberger formation of the Ordovician age, which is primarily a massive limestone.
 The first 1,000 feet of the well is cased with 10-inch steel casing.
-From there to the top of the Hickory Sandstone is standard 8 inch steel casing.
+From there to the top of the Hickory Sandstone is standard eight-inch steel casing.
 From the top of the Hickory Sandstone to the granite is open hole, which is commonly used to develop Hickory wells.
-The well flows at about 60 gallons/minute and slightly less than 50 psi.
+The well flows at about 60 gallons/minute and slightly less than 50 PSI.
 It is presently being used to irrigate hybrid Bermuda grass with excellent results.
 The artesian pressure will drive eight sprinklers with no pump needed.
 The water is moderately brackish and is also excellent for irrigating many vegetables, especially tomatoes.

-There also exist a very comfortable "overflow" or "caretakers quarters as previously mentioned with 3 bedrooms /2baths and a custom front porch plus a lush garden creating all the produce you might need (please see photos).
-Heck, with all the fish and game and garden...you might never need to go to town again!
-Fact is, that experienced what we all felt in 2020 the notion of possible self sufficiency combined with luxury living is a mighty comfortable one.
-A plethora of equipment (mules, blinds, feeders tools tractors and accompanying accessories) are includes in the $8,75M sales price as are half the owned mineral rights
+The lush garden creates all the produce you might need (please see photos).
+Heck, with all the fish and game and garden, you might never need to go to town again!
+After what we all experienced in 2020, the notion of self sufficiency combined with luxury living is even more appealing.
+A plethora of equipment mules, blinds, feeders, tools, tractors and accompanying accessories can be negotiated.
+The $9.1M includes of the owned mineral rights.